Elvictor01/marcus_scrapper/README.md

 https://www.neimanmarcus.com/, is the domain name of the website whose shoe category is to be scraped

-Example scrapiing of information from the boots category 1.cd into the project(Getting into the file location of the marcus scrapper in your terminal)
+# Example Tutorial to scrape information from the boots category
+1.cd into the project(Getting into the file location of the marcus scrapper in your terminal)

 2. run "scrapy crawl marcus_boots" in the terminal, to crawl through the specified category in